 The contract also provides an annual aggregate limit of 75% of \$400 million in reinsurance limits between a \$3.540 billion to \$3.940 billion layer subject to an annual retention of \$3.540 billion.
-For each annual period beginning April 1, Allstate declared catastrophes occurring during such annual period can be aggregated to erode the aggregate retention and qualify for coverage under the aggregate limit.
+For each annual period beginning April 1, Allstate declared catastrophes occurring during such annual period involving two or more exposures and resulting in more than \$1 million in losses and contractual loss adjustment expenses to personal lines property and automobile business can be aggregated to erode the aggregate retention and qualify for coverage under the aggregate limit.
 Reinsurance recoveries from and including layers one through seven of the Nationwide Program and the New Jersey Excess Catastrophe Agreement inure to the benefit of the annual aggregate layer.

 Reinsurance recoveries collected under the per occurrence limit of this contract are not eligible for cession under the annual aggregate limit of this contract.
-Reinsurance recoveries for all loss occurrences and annual aggregate losses qualifying for coverage during the contract's four-year risk period are limited to our ultimate net loss from covered events and subject to the contract's \$400 million limit, 75% placed.
+Reinsurance recoveries for all loss occurrences and annual aggregate losses qualifying for coverage during the contract's four-year risk period are limited to our ultimate net loss from a covered event and subject to the contract's \$400 million limit, 75% placed.
 The contract contains a variable reset option, which the ceding entities may invoke for risk periods subsequent to the first risk period and which allows for the annual adjustment of the contract's attachment and exhaustion levels within specified limits.

-2019-1 Excess reinsurance contract Risk period beginning date Risk period ending date % of limit placed Retention Per occurrence and annual aggregate limit Reinstatement Layer 7 April 1, 2019 March 31, 2023 75 \$2,750 Per Occurrence \$3,540 Annual Aggregate \$400 None
+\$ in millions 2019-1 Excess reinsurance contract Risk period beginning date Risk period ending date % of limit placed Retention Per occurrence and annual aggregate limit Reinstatement Layer 7 April 1, 2019 March 31, 2023 75 \$2,750 Per Occurrence \$3,540 Annual Aggregate \$400 None